andreasmhallberg/readingnotes/Bateson, 1967. Arabic Language Handbook.md

 # Bateson, M.C., 1967.
 Arabic Language Handbook.
 Washington, D. C: Center for applied linguistics.

 Below only form chap.
-3. "The Linguistic Practice of the Arabis"
+3. "The Linguistic Practice of the Arabs"

 - When SA became the written form it could no longer be spoken: 78